-We are looking forward to sharing our exciting learning adventures with you and showing you some of the things we do throughout the year.
+We enjoy sharing our exciting learning adventures with you and showing you some of the things we do in Nursery throughout the year.

 THINGS TO BRING TO NURSERY

 Waterproof trousers and coat (to stay in school)

 Book Bag (Friday only please)

 PLEASE ENSURE THAT ALL ITEMS ARE CLEARLY LABELLED